Anonymous-Vec/Vec-Exp/README.md

 ## How to use Faiss

 ### Prerequisite

+C++11 compiler (with support for OpenMP support version 2 or higher)

+BLAS implementation (we strongly recommend using Intel MKL for best performance).

 `sudo apt install intel-mkl`

 `sudo apt-get install -y libopenblas-dev`

+CMake minimum required(VERSION 3.17)

 ### Compile and Build:
 `cd faiss`